Chapter 17 — To the Caller

 He was not grand—plain robe of ash-grey, hands bare, head shaved—but power hung on him like heat before a storm.
 His eyes caught me and weighed me like coin on a scale.

 The Caller's gaze sharpened.
 His mouth curled.
-"So soon.
+"The Warden of Systems.
+So soon.
 I thought I would scour half the land to find you.
-Yet here you are."
+Yet here you are, delivered like a gift."

 "Interesting," the Caller murmured.
 "Not a wolf.
 Not a beast I know.
 But bound to you, and that makes it useful.
 As are you."

 Merlin yelped, light cut off in an instant.
 He collapsed, twitching, chest heaving in shallow gasps.
+The power inside him, whatever it was, choked into silence.

-Something in me broke.
-Rage, fear, desperation—all at once, hot in my chest.
 My vision blurred, then cleared into something else.
 The world bent.
 Threads of light and shadow ran through the floor, walls, ceiling, binding everything into a hidden geometry.
 A lattice humming with power, and at its center stood the Caller.
+The pattern was like reading a room, but the room was made of stone and light, and I could see where the strength gathered, where the leverage points were, what held the structure standing.

 I pulled.

-But I wasn't staying.
+But I wasn't staying to perform for him.

 We burst into the outer halls, into cold air stinking of smoke.
 I stumbled down a side passage, Merlin's weight dragging me sideways, heart pounding with terror and fury.
-Then, all at once, the Sight flickered—then vanished.
-The glowing lattice was gone.
-The world was just stone again.
+The Sight burned bright, showing me the paths, the ways out, the geometry of escape.

 I stopped, gasping.
 The power was gone.
 I was blind again, ordinary, rope-burned, staggering under the weight of my dog.